 AGI limitations exist on the amount of excluded interest.
 Calculated on IRS Form 8815

-(Kiddie Tax Benefit)
+Tax Treatment (Kiddie Tax Benefit)

 Taxpayer may elect to recognize tax annually rather than at disposition.